 Drawing on her experience, Ms. Ahmad has played an active role in the advancement of global cybercrime laws and regulations.
 She previously represented the DOJ at meetings of the World Economic Forum’s Cybercrime Workshop and participated in development of WEF’s Guidance on Public-Private Information Sharing Against Cybercrime.
 She also organized and led a Cybercrime Roundtable with former FBI Director James Comey and General Counsel and C-suite executives from various industries, including banking, media, health care and pharmaceutical companies, to discuss improved public-private partnership in combatting cybercrime.

+Ms. Ahmad has been named in the 2020 list of “Notable Women in Law” by Crain’s New York Business.
 Ms. Ahmad has been honored with the Attorney General’s Award for Excellence in Furthering the Interests of U.S. National Security, New York City Bar Association’s Henry L. Stimson Medal recognizing Outstanding Assistant U.S. Attorneys, Executive Office of U.S. Attorneys Director’s Award for Superior Performance, FBI Director’s Award for Excellence in International Operations, U.K. Northwest Counter Terrorism Unit Commander’s Commendation, Federal Law Enforcement Foundation’s Federal Prosecutor of the Year Award, and the Society of Asian Federal Officers’ Prosecutor of the Year Award.

 Ms. Ahmad received her law degree in 2005 from the Columbia University School of Law, where she received the Hamilton Fellowship (full scholarship for academic excellence), was a James Kent Scholar and a Harlan Fiske Stone Scholar, and served as the Senior Editor of the Columbia Law Review.
 She served as a law clerk for Judge Jack B. Weinstein of the U.S. District Court for the Eastern District of New York from 2006 to 2007 and for Judge Reena Raggi of the U.S. Court of Appeals for the Second Circuit from 2007 to 2008.